unsetbit/onramp/README.md

 You can pass `-h [host]` to change set the host of the server.
 By default it will use "localhost:20500".

-onramp currently only serves the localhost and is purpose-built to work with [P](https://github.com/oztu/p).
+onramp is purpose-built to work with [P](https://github.com/oztu/p).